 BELLET: PERSONAL HISTORY

 Emile Bellet was born in Provence, France in 1941.
-He began to paint at 5 years old and by the age of 19 he held his first exhibition in 1960.
-When he was only 12, Emile won first prize in a national art journal.
+He began to paint at 5 years old and, by the age of 19, he held his first exhibition in 1960.
+When he was only 12, Bellet won first prize in a national art journal.
 In 1976, his career began in earnest when he was noticed by Galerie Guigne.
 Bellet completed the stained glass windows of the church “Notre Dame de Bon Voyage” (Our Lady of Happy Travels) in 1978, in Port de Bouc, France—a beautiful display of his talent.
 He was also commissioned by the Alpine Maritime Region to paint the work, “Travaux des Champs” (Work in the Fields).

-He enjoys painting “en plein air” as the Impressionists did, choosing to paint the villages and scenery from his native France.
-He lives high up in the mountains, taking in the breathtaking colors of the Mediterranean that suit his painting perfectly.
-By painting outdoors, Bellet feels like he is bringing a small piece of Van Gogh to our time.
+He enjoyed painting “en plein air” as the Impressionists did, choosing to paint the villages and scenery from his native France.
+He lived high up in the mountains, taking in the breathtaking colors of the Mediterranean that suit his painting perfectly.
+By painting outdoors, Bellet felt like he was bringing a small piece of Van Gogh to our time.

-Patrice de la Perriere, Director of the Art Revue, “Univers des Arts” (Universe of the Arts) says of Bellet:
+Patrice de la Perriere, Director of the Art Revue, “Univers des Arts” (Universe of the Arts) said of Bellet: